 What can Paul expect in the future?

 •Paul now has the option in the future to replace any of the composite resin rebuilds with porcelain crowns.

 •The normal life expectancy of composite resin reconstructions is excellent

 •We can expect to rebuild at least one of the teeth every couple of years depending on the pressures the teeth are under.
 This is often the perfect time to individually convert teeth over to stronger porcelain crowns if desired.

 Paul has now stopped his sport drinks, increased his water intake and wears a night guard to protect the teeth from grinding.

-“I thought it was going to be a slow process, but it was organised and pain free – they were true healthcare professionals and checked on me after every appointment” – Paul
+“The process was well organised for me and very prompt – they were very professional and checked on me after every appointment” – Paul

 (Real name and images withheld for privacy) Every surgical or invasive procedure caries risk and may not be suitable for everyone.